If you’ve noticed that your air conditioner is putting out some gross odors every time it kicks on, you’re probably wondering if that’s normal.

 The only way you can be 100% sure that you have mold growing in your air ducts is by visually inspecting your ducts.

 What to do: Have a professional inspect your ductwork.
-They’ll be able to inspect areas that you can’t using special inspection cameras.
+They’ll be able to inspect areas that you can’t by using special inspection cameras.

-But beware professionals who insist that you need duct cleaning only.
+But beware of professionals who insist that you need duct cleaning only.
 Simply cleaning your ducts won’t permanently solve the problem.
 Instead, they should be looking for what caused the mold growth in the first place.

-Your condensate drain line is designed to catch and drain away condensation that drips off your evaporator coils.
+Your condensate drain line is designed to catch and drain away from the condensation that drips off your evaporator coils.
 But if this system gets clogged, the standing water that’s trapped can quickly lead to mold and bacteria growth.

 Signs of a clogged condensate drain:

 - Water leaking around the indoor unit

 - Your AC shuts off suddenly (some units have a safety switch that shuts off your AC if the drain pan overflows)

 What to do: The good news is that we have some easy-to-follow instructions to unclogging the condensate drain line yourself.

 But if you’d rather not deal with the mess yourself, just have a professional unclog the line for you.